kaishin/redalemeden.com/content/posts/2021-12-26-picking-up-svelte/index.md

 </main>
 ```

-If you’re like me, the `svelte-g04a0w` would have certainly grabbed your attention.
-It’s there to ensure the CSS included in `index.svelte` stays scoped to this page/component, but I still largely prefer to work with good ol' fashioned global CSS.
+If you’re like me, the `svelte-g04a0w` class littering the markup would have certainly grabbed your attention.
+This is a common approach in modern front-end tooling to ensure that the CSS stays scoped to a single page-component, but I still largely prefer to work with good ol' fashioned global CSS when it comes to static websites.

 ```html
 <!-- In index.svelte -->